bikeidaho/HashsheetUpdater/readme.md

 This will automatically download a JSON file with credentials including the service account email address which you will use to 'share' with later in this setup.
 This file will also need to be copied into your project directory!

 #### Create initial spreadsheet and prep
    1. Log into google and create new blank spreadsheet.
+Also, create a second tabbed blank sheet for the historically stored values (at the bottom of the main sheet).
    The name of this spreadsheet will need to be enter later in the config.py file.
    1. Share spreadsheet with service account created in the above step.
 Make sure this account has editor permissions.

 ### Windows Preparation